Heisey/floatplane_shopify_demo/README.md

 Project requires shoppify api key and secret

+seed data has been provided for the store

 used ngrok to connect to shopify

-To start project run npm run dev
+To start project use npm run dev